 Friday the 13th is considered unlucky by many people for various reasons, but others consider it to be lucky!

-So my point is stop believing in unsubstantiated superstitions.
-My logical mind cannot see how your fortune can be related to the stars, the day of the week or which side of the bed you got out of.
+I stopped believing in unsubstantiated superstitions a long time ago – my logical mind cannot see how your fortune can be related to the stars, the day of the week or which side of the bed you got out of.

 So be prepared to question your own superstitious beliefs and challenge them.